whatthejeff/breeze/README.md

 Getting Started
 ---------------

-For help installing and configuring the Breeze framework, see the INSTALL.mkd file.
+For help installing and configuring the Breeze framework, see the INSTALL.md file.

 ### Basic layout